DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 - pcn: the PCN to which to connect
 - db: the plex database connection to use
 - dataframe: whether to return a dataframe object.
 Supercedes `classlist`
-- classlist: whether to return a list of `uxResponse` classes.
+- classlist: whether to return a list of `UXResponse` classes.

 Returns:
 - if dataframe is true, a pandas dataframe.
-- if classlist is true, a list of `uxResponse` classes.
+- if classlist is true, a list of `UXResponse` classes.
 - else a json reponse string from the web service.

 examples for the query: